Branding

 How The Seth Godin Positioning Grid Boosts SaaS Brands

-In this guide, we’ll cover how to apply Godin’s framework to help your SaaS brand grow with clarity and purpose.
+In this guide, we’ll walk you through how to implement Seth Godin’s Positioning Grid to help your SaaS brand grow with clarity, purpose, and distinction.

 Understanding Brand Positioning for SaaS